cloudmesh/pi/content/en/tutorial/raspberry-burn-windows/index.md

 ~/ENV3/Scripts/pip
 ```

+**Tab 1 Content**

 ### ~~4.1 Install from Pip for Regular Users~~

 ~~**The pip install for Windows is not yet suported!!.
-So please use the Install from source installation documentation.
-Once we officially release this code the install from pip can be used.**~~
+So please use
+the Install from source installation documentation.
+Once we officially
+release this code the install from pip can be used.**~~

 ~~```bash~~
 ~~(ENV3) you@yourlaptop $ pip install cloudmesh-pi-cluster~~